No. 7 Houston takes AAC tourney with 91-54 win over Cincy

 BIG PICTURE

-Cincinnati: The Bearcats shot only 27.7% from the field (18 of 65).
-Senior guard Keith Williams, their leading scorer at 14.6 points per game, was back on the floor but had only eight points on 3-of-13 shooting in 24 minutes of action.
+Cincinnati: The Bearcats shot a season-low 27.7% from the field (18 of 65) — their lowest previous was 30% (15 of 50), also against Houston. … Senior guard Keith Williams, their leading scorer at 14.6 points per game, was back on the floor but had only eight points on 3-of-13 shooting in 24 minutes of action.
 He scored nine of Cincinnati’s opening 16 points in the semifinal win over Wichita State, but didn’t play in the second half of that game because of an undisclosed injury.

 Houston: The Cougars are going to their third consecutive NCAA Tournament.
 Before that, they had been to only three NCAAs the previous 20 years (2010, 1992, 1990).